dave-reynolds-93/ci-project3/README.md

 -   Duration field currently accepts negative integers.
 -   Haven't implemented adding ingredients to the recipes.
 -   The date in the footer is not dynamically added.
--   Whitespace at bottom of some of the pages.
+-   Whitespace at bottom of some of the pages on some device sizes.
 -   When there are no recipes, it still says here are the recipes.
 Same for cuisine page.
+-   Reynolds Recipes in the nav link isn't working.
+-   Recipe description text area won't allow typing longer than 2 lines.

 ### Bugs that were fixed